2017 Hidden History Photo Contest

-Contest winners will be notified by e-mail about their contest rating and the location where their image will be displayed during the rotating exhibit by September 23, 2016.
-Contest winners will also receive a separate e-mail invitation them to the contest award ceremony and reception, to take place at Tamarack on October 9, 2016, 4:00 pm.
+Contest winners will be notified by email about their contest rating and the location where their image will be displayed during the rotating winter season exhibit.
+Contest winners will also receive a separate email invitation them to the mid-September contest award ceremony and reception, to take place at Tamarack.

 All contest winners will receive a ribbon and certificate in addition to their work being on public display at Tamarack, online, and various regional museums. throughout the winter.
-Best in Show winners in each age division will receive a digital photo frame.
+Best in Show winners in each age division will receive an additional award.
 Best in Show youth winners also will receive a digital camera, while the adult Best in Show will receive a workshop registration and two-nights lodging for Twin Falls Resort State Park’s Spring Photography Workshop.

 - Photographer Rights: Each photographer will retain all rights to any photograph submitted including ownership if applicable, other than those rights licensed below.

 - Agency Rights: By entering this contest each photographer hereby grants to the National Park Service and the National Coal Heritage Area (i) a non-exclusive, worldwide, irrevocable, royalty-free license to reproduce, distribute, and publicly display the photographs submitted and selected as winning entries to this contest, (ii) the right to use the photographer’s name, city, and state of residence in promotions, publications, and (iii) the right to use the photographs for promotional and educational campaigns (with photographer photo credit).